Rapid Detox Center Since 1998

-Rapid detox is a procedure in which a board-certified anesthesiologist sedates the patient and gives FDA-approved medications to clear the opioid receptors.
-As a result, it significantly reduces the discomfort and duration of acute opioid withdrawal.
+Rapid detoxification is a procedure in which a board-certified anesthesiologist sedates the patient and gives FDA-approved medications combined with opioid antagonists to clear the receptor sites.
+As a result, it significantly reduces the discomfort and duration of an acute opioid withdrawal.

-The process is also known as anesthesia-assisted detoxification, accelerated opioid detox, ultra-rapid detox, and Waismann Method™(the most recognized center worldwide).
+The process is also known as anesthesia-assisted detoxification, accelerated opioid detox, ultra-rapid detox, and Waismann Method® (the most recognized center worldwide).
 Waismann Method® protocol meets patients’ unique health needs based on a comprehensive medical evaluation that occurs the day before the detox.